Skip to main content

 Illinois State Museum System Board of Directors

-The Illinois State Museum Board of Directors is a group of eleven dedicated Illinois citizens appointed by the Governor who volunteer to oversee museum policies, prescribe duties of the museum director, and advise the Department of Natural Resources with regard to Museum operations.
+The Illinois State Museum Board of Directors is a group of eleven dedicated Illinois citizens appointed by the Governor who advise the Director of the Department of Natural Resources in all matters pertaining to maintenance, extension, and usefulness of the Illinois State Museum; make recommendations concerning the appointment of a new museum director whenever a vacancy occurs in that position; and review the budget of the Illinois State Museum and make recommendations with reference thereto to the Governor through the Director of the Department.
 The members are appointed for two-year terms based on their qualifications and interests related to the fields of museum activity.

 Officers